Second Grade Curriculum

 Children are taught how to spell words using English phonemes as well as irregular words.
 They learn strategies to help them spell difficult words, including pattern detection, looking for words within words, recognizing prefixes and suffixes, and using known words to spell the unfamiliar.
 Homework assignments are designed to help children practice word-building skills taught in the classroom.
 Words are selected from the children’s own reading material as well as the Frye and Dolch lists of frequently used words in the English language.
 Words also are derived from curricular content areas.

 Second grade students are curious about the world around them.
-The unexplained is magical.
-Teachers use experiments and activities to help explain physical phenomena.
-Children are encouraged to observe, to compare, to predict and to test their ideas.
+Teachers use hands-on experiments and STEM activities to help explain physical phenomena.
+Children are encouraged to observe, to compare, to predict, and to test their ideas.
 Measurement, recording of data, and the arrangement of findings in an orderly manner help the students to learn the process of science inquiry.
 Science topics fall within three broadly defined subject areas: Life Science, Earth Science, and Physical Science.
 Current Science units include:

 Plant Growth: Students learn that plants have three basic external structures: roots, stems and leaves.
 Students observe and learn about the internal structures within leaves that allow plants to complete the process of photosynthesis.